Devarajmohan/cravecoffee/README.md

 ### How I Solved It

 #### 1️⃣ Mobile-First UI
-- Built flexible **React components** with CSS breakpoints to ensure consistency across screen sizes.
+- Built flexible with CSS breakpoints to ensure consistency across screen sizes.

 #### 2️⃣ Scalable Backend
 - Developed **REST APIs** with **Node.js** and **Java**